-Certain trees listed are of some significant general public amenity value.
-Trees at the rear, and hedges are of strictly local amenity value to owners / users of the site, and to those of adjoining properties.
+Certain trees listed are of some general public amenity value.
+I do not consider any trees actually on the site to be of any significant general public amenity value, but some of these are of strictly local amenity value to owners / users of the site, and to those of adjoining properties.
 (See cover photo / photos below).